Part V: Ethical Considerations

 The techniques are universal.
 The ethics are contextual.

-Which means: the ethics cannot be resolved by examining the techniques.
-You cannot look at a behavioral modification strategy and determine, from the strategy alone, whether it is education or manipulation.
-You need to look at the context — who is applying it, to whom, for what purpose, with what consent, with what alternatives, with what accountability.
+Which means: you cannot look at a behavioral modification strategy and determine, from the strategy alone, whether it is education or manipulation.
+You need the context — who is applying it, to whom, with what consent, with what alternatives.
+And context, as Chapter 7’s contextual reframing demonstrated, is editable.

 Plot Twist: Are You the Domesticated One?